pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

           To do this, you’ll need to request a random user nationality that will only return data in the English alphabet.

+           Only data in the English alphabet,
+              or latin charset, returned by api call

          Note: you don't have to rely on the API to return search results.
          You'll need to write functionality that ...